 - Performance as seen by other team members

 - Extent to which person takes things personal

 - Written and verbal communication capabilities

 - Extent to which the person may drive their manager completely nuts

 Make one mistake as a hiring manager and it can be a living nightmare for you and your team.
 Any attempt by human resources to refine the pool of candidates based on some black box technique is a bad idea.
 Essentially, they’re saying they know better than the hiring manager about what the needs of the job are.
 That sort of arrogance will quickly cripple a high-performing manager who will find somewhere else to work if they can’t hire the most competent people based on their experience.
 In other words, let hiring managers do their jobs and you do yours.
 Let’s hope ADP applies artificial intelligence in the correct manner – in situations where ground truth exists – and doesn’t fall for this snake oil.

 Operating large multi-billion-dollar organizations requires competent managers.
 Generally speaking, competent managers are capable of hiring high-performing individuals who are often smarter than they are.
-When human resources dictates that hiring managers select from some pool of algorithm-selected candidates, they’re limiting the capabilities of an organization.
+When human resources dictate that hiring managers select from some pool of algorithm-selected candidates, they’re limiting the capabilities of an organization.